Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 ___`Accept`___

-The `Accept` request header field is used to specify certain **media types** that are acceptable for the **response**.
+The `Accept` request header field is used to specify certain **media types** that are acceptable for the **response** object returned by the web service.

-We want our response to be returned as JSON, so we `Accept` request header field
+We want our response to be returned as JSON, so we set the `Accept` request header field to return JSON.

 ```Swift
   request.setValue(“application/json”, forHTTPHeaderField: “Accept”)
 ```

-____Other Header Fields__
+____Other Header Fields___

 Follow the same process of using the URLRequest `setValue(_:forHTTPHeaderField:)` method to supply all header fields required for communicating with your target web service.

-Supplying a valid API Key for the "Authorization" header field is a very common requirement.
+A valid API Key is commonly required for the "Authorization" header field:

 ```Swift
     request.setValue("<insert_valid_API-KEY_here>", forHTTPHeaderField: “Authorization”)